 Length: 10, 588 words / 29 PDF pages.

 More info: The introduction to a series about a trans, pansexual, autistic magician’s misadventures in awkwardness, relationships, aromanticism and heroism.

 After seven years in Rajad, Darius has fallen out of love with the unattainable and failed to fall in love with the companionate.
 When the right person offers a romantic relationship and he doesn’t understand why yes won’t grace his tongue, the only thing an autistic man can do is ask the Ravens–and hope he can survive the word they give him in return.

 Love in the House of the Ravens is a story about what it means to be aromantic when one is also autistic and the world isn’t accepting of either.

 Contains: An unknowing aromantic who isn’t prepared for his friends’ conclusion about his identity; a verbose eldritch entity stuffed in a saddlebag; an alloromantic trans man who will always be there for his queerplatonic partner; lots of casual polyamory; and some of the many ways autism impacts conversation and connection.

 Length: 10, 436 words / 29 PDF pages.

-More info: This and the forthcoming One Strange Man are all the steps between Darius’s learning about aromanticism and his coming out to the belt in The Adventurer King.
+More info: This and One Strange Man detail the steps between Darius’s learning about aromanticism and his coming out to the belt in The Adventurer King.

 Seven years ago, Darius Liviu met a talking sword belt in the Great Souk, an eldritch being who changed his life forever.
 In that time, he has learnt something of the sword, mastered strange magic and survived dangerous jobs, but while he has friends in Rajad, he still feels out of place—too divergent to be welcomed and accepted as mercenary and magician.